publications

 The Journal of Development Studies

-Joint with Julian Martinez-Correa and Leonardo Gasparini.
+With Julian Martinez-Correa and Leonardo Gasparini

 The Journal of Development Studies